 Øredev 2011 in the rear-view mirror – Part 5

 This is the fifth part of my sum-up of Øredev 2011.
-These sum-ups waere supposed to be rather short, but have grown out of proportions.
+These sum-ups were supposed to be rather short, but have grown out of proportions.
 I will try to keep it down.

 Greg Young – How to get productive in a project in 24h

-In his second talk, Greg Young talked about how to kick-start yourself for a new project.
-First of all, as a consultant, do you understand what the company does?
-Have you used your their products or services before?
+In his second talk, Greg Young talked about how to kick-start a new project.
+First of all, as a consultant, do you know what the company does?
+Have you used your their products or services?
 If you have no understanding of these fundamentals, how will you deliver value?

 Greg described some tricks of his to get started quickly.
 He usually starts off by inspecting the CVS.
 Projects that have been around for a while and still have tons of checkins, could possibly be suffering from a lot of bugs.
 A certain area with a massive amount of checkins could possibly be a bug hive.

-So, looking there could quickly tell you where a project hurts.
-Naturally, a lot of checkins don’t have to indicate bugs or problems.
+So, looking there can quickly tell you where a project hurts.
+Naturally, many checkins don’t have to indicate bugs or problems.
 The team could just be building stuff.
 However, at the very least, many checkins does mean that people are working in that part of the project.

-This is a very simple step, but will make you able to discuss the project after just an hour or so with the CVS, and maybe even pin-point some problems.
-This will give your customer the impression that you are clairvoyant (or at least that you know what you are doing), which is why they pay you.
+This is a simple first step that will make you able to discuss the project after just an hour or so, and maybe even pin-point some problems.
+This will give your customer the impression that you are clairvoyant (or at least know what you’re doing), which is why they pay you.

-If the project doesn’t have continuous integration, at least set it up locally.
+If a project doesn’t have continuous integration, at least set it up locally.
 It doesn’t take long and will help you out tremendously.
-To be able to react when someone breaks the build, the second they do it…well, at least it gives you pleasure.
+You’ll be able to react when someone breaks the build, the second they do it…well, at least it’ll give you pleasure.

-Greg then demonstrated how to dig even deeper, using NDepend.
-His demo was awesome and showed how to use various metrics, like cyclomatic complexity and afferent/efferent coupling, various graphs that make NDepend great, then told us to keep an eye out for black squares in the dependency matrix (they indicate circular references…bad) and rigid couplings (they should be broken up).
+Greg demonstrated how to dig even deeper, using NDepend.
+This part was awesome and showed various metrics, like cyclomatic complexity and afferent/efferent coupling, various graphs that make NDepend great, then told us to keep an eye out for black squares in the dependency matrix (circular references…bad) and rigid couplings (should be broken up).

 All in all a great session that gave me a lot of things to aim for when holding presentations myself.
 As a consultant, you shouldn’t miss this video.

 I won’t attempt to cover everything in this keynote.
 Instead, watch the video.
-It’s filled with fun gems, like when Jeff describes how things that are accepted in a web context would be really strange if applied in real life.
+It’s filled with fun gems, like when Jeff describes how things that are accepted in a web context would be really strange in real life.
 For instance, Facebook lets you keep a list of friends.
-Who has a physical list of friends?
+Who has a physical list of friends in real life?

-Jeff then talked gamification and how we can design our services like a game, by defining a set of rules that describe how the service is to be used, then reward those who adapt the rules and punish the ones that do not.
-The basic premise is that games have rules and games are fun, so if we design our services as a game, they should become fun as well.
-Right?
+Jeff talked gamification and how to design services like a game, by defining a set of rules that describe how a service is meant to be used, then reward those who follow the rules and punish those who don’t.
+And since games have rules and games are fun, designing our services as games mean they will become fun as well, right?
 Well, not necessarily.

-However, at least rules tell us how we are supposed to behave.
-It doesn’t work for all sites or services, but for social software, it should be considered.
-Games generally make social interaction non-scary, since everyone have to conform to the rules of the system.
+However, rules at least tell us how we are supposed to behave.
+It doesn’t work for all sites or services, but should be considered for social software.
+Game and play generally makes social interaction non-scary, since everyone have to conform to the rules.

-When designing Stack Overflow, Jeff and Joel therefore did so with gamification in mind.
-You may not notice it at first, but everything is carefully considered.
-For instance, people used to complain that you can’t add a new question at the start page.
+When created Stack Overflow, Jeff and Joel therefore did so with gamification in mind.
+You may not notice it at first, but everything is carefully designed.
+For instance, people used to complain that you can’t ask a new question from the start page.
 This is intentional.
-Before you add a question, they want you to read other questions, see how people interact and learn the rules.
+Before you do, they want you to read other questions, see how people interact and learn the rules.

-Stack Overflow adapts several concepts from the gaming world.
-“Good” players are rewarded with achievements and level up as they progress.
-The site has tutorials, unlockables etc. Without first realizing it, Jeff and Joel did end up creating a Q&A game that consists of several layers:
+Stack Overflow adapts several concepts from the gaming world, where “good” players are rewarded with achievements and level up as they progress.
+It has tutorials, unlockables, etc. Without first realizing it, Jeff and Joel had created a Q&A game with several layers:

 I could go on and on, but I recommend you to watch the video instead.